jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_decline_of_the_minors.md

   </p>

   <p>
     The traditions that helped make minor league baseball a success seem to be long gone.
 Greed is tearing the heart out of the game and driving fans away from the pure form of baseball.
-One has to wonder what can be done to remedy the situation and restore baseball to its former glory &mdash; those summer "days of old" spent in enchanting ballparks filled with families and fans rooting on the hometown boys with a passion for a game that so desperately needs it.
+One has to wonder what can be done to remedy the situation and restore baseball to its former glory&mdash;those summer "days of old" spent in enchanting ballparks filled with families and fans rooting on the hometown boys with a passion for a game that so desperately needs it.
   </p>

   <p>